Algorithmic Fidelity of Large Language Models in Generating Synthetic German Public Opinions: A Case Study: Discussion

 We next distill key findings from our experiments, compare them to prior research, and offer insights into the role of LLMs in modeling demographic behaviors and their practical insights in survey-based applications based on our German case study.

-\textbf{Modeling the German population.} \citet{vonderheyde2024vox} found that GPT-3.5 vote predictions for the 2017 German Federal Election are inaccurate and biased towards the Green and Left parties.
-We also found that the Llama2 model is better at modeling the opinions of the Green and the Left parties.
+\textbf{Algorithmic Fidelity in Modeling the German population.} \citet{vonderheyde2024vox} found that GPT-3.5 vote predictions for the 2017 German election are inaccurate and biased towards the Green and Left parties.
+We also found that the model is better at modeling the opinions of the Green and the Left parties than the right parties.
 The subpopulation entropy and in-group diversity can partially explain this finding.
 Other factors could be the models' training data and the RLHF methods used.

 \textbf{Reduction in in-group diversity.} \citet{bisbee2023} found that while GPT-3.5 could replicate survey averages, its synthetic answers lacked variation compared to real survey data.
 Similarly, \citet{vonderheyde2024vox} noted GPT-3.5’s difficulty in capturing nuanced subpopulation behaviors.
-In our analysis, we also observe a reduction in in-group diversity under certain conditions, particularly when only one variable is provided to the model (\texttt{1-var-}prompts) or when using the Mixtral model.
+In our analysis, we also observe a reduction in in-group diversity under certain conditions, particularly when only one variable is provided to the model or when using the Mixtral model.
 This suggests that the ability to represent within-group diversity is limited by the model’s input structure and specific architecture.

 \textbf{The role of LLM prompts.} \citet{cognitive_gpt3} highlighted how cognitive biases, such as the framing effect, influenced GPT-3's outputs.
-In our third study, we also noticed that providing only one variable in a prompt (\texttt{1-var}) caused Llama2 to focus disproportionately on that variable, possibly interpreting it as more critical than when multiple variables were included.
+In our third study, we also noticed that providing only one variable in a prompt caused Llama2 to focus disproportionately on that variable, possibly interpreting it as more critical than when multiple variables were included.
 Interestingly, this effect varied by model: Mixtral over-relied on variables even with full prompts, while Llama2 showed stronger biases with fewer variables.
 This suggests that model-specific differences influence how demographic factors are integrated and highlights the need for careful prompt design. \citet{argyle-etal-2023} motivated the silicon sampling approach on this conditional probability formula:

 here B is demographic backstories, and V is voting patterns.
 If the model learned the $P(V|B)$, one could correct for the $P(B)$ and obtain:

 However, in the ablation experiment, we observed that prompting with the social groups is not straightforward, and it does not align LLMs' inner parameters to ``solely'' consider $P(B_{\text{social\_group}})$.
 LLMs might not always be conditioned to sample from the joint distribution of backstories.
 We propose that demographic variables' order, number, and predictive power have a complex interplay and that this is a further research direction \cite[see, e.g.,][]{shu-etal-2024-dont}.
 Also, insights of vignette experiments from survey methodology \cite{steiner2017} could be useful in prompt design.